Wildfires, Closures & Restrictions

 Fire activity deteced by the NOAA VIIRS satellites.
 This provides an approximation of current fire activity, but not all fire activity is detected by these satellites.
 Fire perimeters are as mapped by the National Inter-agency Fire Center and represent the maximum extent of the fire.
 These maps are offered under an open license.
 For a custom map email: contact@northwestportal.com.

-These fires were large enough to be reported on Inciweb, the interagency all-risk incident information management system run by the USFS.
+These fires area large enough to be reported on Inciweb, the interagency all-risk incident information management system run by the USFS.

 Fire Maps